Prospect Research 101 – The Ultimate Guide for Nonprofits

 - History of giving to other like-minded organizations: Do they routinely support a similar nonprofit?
 Do they have a vested interest in your cause?

 - Involvement as a board member or trustee for a nonprofit: What is their charitable giving history?
 Do they routinely work with other nonprofits?

-In addition to philanthropic markers, wealth indicators show if a fundraising prospect is able to support your cause.
+In addition to philanthropic markers, wealth indicators play an important role in prospect research to show if a prospect is able to support your cause.
 Some common wealth markers include:

 - Real estate ownership: How many homes do they own?
 Are they a real estate investor?